 Animals don’t like to use the bathroom where they sleep.
 This is as true for dogs as it is for any other species, so take advantage of this fact by crate training your dog at the same time as you are potty training your dog.

-While you might think putting your dog in a crate is cruel, the truth is that your puppy will love his or her crate if you use it correctly.
+While you might think putting your pet in a crate is cruel, the truth is that there are many reasons to crate train your dog and they will learn to love their crate if you use it correctly.
 Your dog’s crate should become his or her hideout and den rather than a spot where he or she goes when punished, so make sure that you treat the crating process with due care.

-When you get a crate for your dog, make sure that it’s not too big.
+When choosing the best dog crate for your pup, make sure that it’s not too big.
 While you might think that a big crate means more freedom, what it really means is that your dog is going to be able to designate part of that space as a potty spot.
 If you do have a big crate, simply use a divider to make sure that the crate is only big enough for the dog to turn around and lie down in rather than big enough for him or her to wander.

-The big tip for you as you potty train a puppy is to associate getting out of the crate with using the potty pad.
+One of the important secrets for crate training success is for your puppy to associate getting out of the crate with using the potty pad.
 As soon as your dog comes out, he or she should head to the pad to go potty.
 After a few trips, your dog will come to think of this as part of his or her routine.

 Consistency With Pee Pads is Key